 DAQ prohibited sources from operating emergency generators for those activities, consistent with the court decision and EPA's April 15, 2016, implementation memo.
 On August 10, 2022, EPA published a notice in the Federal Register (87 FR 48603) formally promulgating changes to the three CFR subparts listed above.
-Now, except as provided in 40 CFR Part 60.4211(f)(3)(i), and/or 40 CFR Part 60.4243(d)(3)(i), and/or 40 CFR Parts 63.6640(f)(4)(i) and (ii), emergency generators cannot by definition be used for peak shavings or nonemergency demand response, or to generate income for a facility by supplying power to an electric grid or to otherwise supply power as part of a financial arrangement with another entity.
-(EUs: A01-A04)
+Now, except as provided in 40 CFR Part 60.4211(f)(3)(i), and/or 40 CFR Part 60.4243(d)(3)(i), and/or 40 CFR Parts 63.6640(f)(4)(i) and (ii), emergency generators cannot by definition be used for peak shavings or nonemergency demand response, or to generate income for a facility by supplying power to an electric grid or to otherwise supply power as part of a financial arrangement with another entity (EUs: A01-A04).

 No operational limits are changing with this permitting action.
+The conditions relating to demand response use of an emergency generator were updated to the latest standard language.